nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 * Lender - Member making payments on behalf of other members
 * Borrower - Members being paid for by the lender
-* Transaction - Payment made by ONE Lender on behalf of MULTIPLE Borrower
+* Transaction - Payment made by ONE Lender on behalf of MULTIPLE Borrower, represented as a list of Subtransaction
-* Subtransaction - Subset of Transaction,
+* Subtransaction - Subset of Transaction, consists of ONE Lender and ONE Borrower
+* Group - Discrete units each containing their respective lists of Member and Transaction

 ## Instructions for manual testing